cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ## Introduction to gRPC and Its Role in Modern Applications

-gRPC, which stands for **Google Remote Procedure Call**, is a high-performance framework for efficient communication in distributed systems.
+**gRPC**, which stands for **Google Remote Procedure Call**, is a high-performance framework for efficient communication in distributed systems.
 It enables client-server communication with strongly typed contracts defined using **Protocol Buffers** (**Protobuf**).
 By leveraging HTTP/2, gRPC supports advanced features like multiplexing, bidirectional streaming, and low-latency communication.
 This real-time responsiveness makes it an exciting choice for modern applications that demand immediate action and high throughput.

 Compared to traditional communication protocols like REST, gRPC offers significant advantages in terms of performance and scalability.
 While REST relies on text-based formats like JSON, gRPC uses compact, binary Protobuf serialization, reducing payload size and speeding up processing.
 Its HTTP/2 foundation allows gRPC to maintain a single connection for multiple streams, ensuring efficient data exchange even in high-traffic environments, thereby reassuring the audience about its performance.